 The incorrect use of an Inner-Section widget or what some users call the Column widget.

 As you know the best way to add a fresh new section, is to click the Add New Section.
-Unfortunately, some users got into the habit of assigning the number of columns for a that section, in favor of dragging in an Inner-Section widget.
+Unfortunately, instead of assigning a number of columns for a section, some users have gotten into the habit of dragging in an Inner-Section widget.

 Solution: Use Regular Columns